 Learn more about Auto Top offs in the article: Saltwater Aquarium ATO Guide.

-Best Reef Aquarium Alkalinity
+Best Reef Tank Alkalinity

 Alkalinity, the first of the big three coral growth parameters, has an accepted range between 8-12 dKh.
 This value should be maintained within 0.5 dKh of the desired value.
 Some coral can be especially sensitive to large changes over a day's time and therefore alkalinity needs to be maintained quite tightly.
-Ideally, you will want to dose alkalinity buffer supplements using an Automatic Dosing pump.
+Ideally, you will want to dose alkalinity buffer supplements using a Dosing pump.

 Learn more about Alkalinity, Calcium, and Magnesium (The Big Three) in the article: Understanding and Balancing Alkalinity, Calcium, and Magnesium in Reef Aquariums.